BoidCMS/boidcms.github.io/themes/tags.md

 ```

 ### Publish
-The status of the page, published or not.
+The page's status: whether it has been published or not.

 ```php
 <?php $App->page( 'pub' ) ?>